AlexAegis/rx_bevy/docs/02_concepts.md

 Continouos tasks are like repeated tasks but without a time interval, they simply execute as many times as often as they can.

+> It depends on the executor to define the actual frequency these tasks are
+> running at.
+>
-> With the tickable executor, this means, on every tick.
-In bevy, this means
+> - With the tickable executor, this means on every `tick` call.
-> once every frame.
+> - In Bevy, this means once every frame.

 #### Invoked Tasks